ajkourabi/RGB-Mixer-ASIC/README.md

 </p>

 Overall, I learned an incredible amount about chip design.
 This was the largest side project I have undertaken and I am happy with how it came out.
+[Here](https://x.com/aj_kourabi/status/1848785595708887177) is a twitter thread going over my learnings from the chip design process in particular.

 ## Past Projects